core-wg/etch/draft-ietf-core-etch-latest.md

 Together with the request options, the body of the request (which may be constructed from multiple payloads using the block protocol
 {{-block}}) defines the request parameters.
+With the
-Implementations may submit a request body of any media type with the FETCH method; it is outside the scope of this document how information about admissible media types is obtained by the client (although we can hint that form relations ({{I-D.hartke-core-apps}}) might be a preferred way).
+FETCH method, implementations may submit a request body of any media type that is defined with the semantics of selecting information from a resource in such a FETCH request; it is outside the scope of this document how information about media types admissible for the specific resource is obtained by the client (although we can hint that form relations ({{I-D.hartke-core-apps}}) might be a preferred way).

 FETCH requests are both safe and idempotent with regards to the resource identified by the request URI.
 That is, the performance of a fetch is not intended to alter the state of the targeted resource.
-(However, while processing a search request, a server can be expected to allocate computing and memory resources or even create additional server resources through which the response to the search can be retrieved.)
+(However, while processing a fetch request, a server can be expected to allocate computing and memory resources or even create additional server resources through which the response to the search can be retrieved.)